Erin walked down the street, and she felt like sighing. No—she felt like her entire existence was a long, slow sigh.

 Krshia flicked her fingers.

 “Pshaw.
 It is a cowardly thing that hides and steals from us on Market Street and elsewhere.
-No one knows if it is human or another.
-No, I do not worry about such a thief.
+No one knows if it is Human or another, but the thefts are small.
+Low-level.
+No, I do not worry about such a [Thief].
 I wish to speak with you privately.
 I invite you to my home for food and drink.”

 Again, Erin hesitated.
 She was grateful but—